NFL Rumors: Dallas Cowboys May Be Planning For A Long Holdout From Ezekiel Elliott

 “The Cowboys understand these rules, and they surely assume that Elliott will show up in time to get credit for 2019, setting himself up for 2020 being the final year of his contract,” the report noted.

 Jerry Jones has already made it clear that the team is not putting a deadline in place to get a deal done, the SB Nation site Blogging the Boys noted.
-Jones told reporters that the team has been able to manager without star players in the past, whether they are lost to injuries or suspensions or holdouts, which appeared to set the stage for Elliott’s likely holdout.
+Jones told reporters that the team has been able to manage without star players in the past, whether they are lost to injuries or suspensions or holdouts, which appeared to set the stage for Elliott’s likely holdout.
 The Pro Bowl running back would be back for a stretch run and the playoffs, should the Cowboys make it.

 Jerry Jones' comments from Wednesday suggest that the Cowboys are bracing for a six-week regular season holdout by Ezekiel Elliott https://t.co/MCE0j9BS8c